-Cost of revenue reflects the aggregate costs incurred in delivering test results and gene sequencing services and consists of: personnel costs, including salaries, employee benefit costs, bonuses and equity-based compensation expenses; costs of laboratory supplies; depreciation of laboratory equipment; amortization of leasehold improvements and allocated overhead, including rent and utilities.
+Cost of revenue reflects the aggregate costs incurred in delivering test results and gene sequencing for clinical and research services and consists of: personnel costs, including salaries, employee benefit costs, bonuses and equity-based compensation expenses; costs of laboratory supplies; depreciation of laboratory equipment; amortization of leasehold improvements and allocated overhead, including rent and utilities.
 Costs associated with performing tests are recorded as tests are processed.
-We expect cost of revenue to generally increase as we increase the number of tests we deliver.
+We expect cost of revenue to generally increase as we increase the number of billable tests we deliver.